singhnitin77/singhnitin77/README.md

 - 🔭 Hi, I’m @nitinsingh.8!
 Front-End Developer / Designer 👩‍💻 and Digital Illustrator 🎨

-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning Nextjs

 - 👯 I’m looking to become a part of an incredible team and work on amazing projects in the future